jackpal/publications/aoc2024/paper.md

 Smalltalk suffers from calling methods that are not available in the specific Smalltalk dialect being used.

 Zig code generation suffers from confusion over whether variables should be declared const or non-const.
-The model has trouble interpreting the Zig compiler error messages, which seem to give errors relative to the function start, rather than relative to the file start.
+The model has trouble interpreting the Zig compiler error messages, which report error line numbers relative to the function start rather than relative to the file start.

 ## In-Model Code Execution

 The Gemini model supports code execution.
-When this feature is enabled, the model is able to construct and execute small Python programs during the conversation.
-I tested this feature three different ways.
+When this feature is enabled, the model can construct and execute small Python programs during the conversation.
+I tested this feature in three different ways.

 ![Code Execution](figures/code_execution_heatmap.png)